vincenttouzet/BaseBundle/README.md

 BaseBundle
 ==========

-This bundle define base class for improve your development.
+This bundle define base class to improve your development.

 It requires SonataAdminBundle and SonataDoctrineORMAdminBundle